pahihu/mumps/doc/manual.md

 	SET ^$S("REPLICA",2,"CONNECTION")="tcp://192.168.1.23:3000"

+### Volume states

+A volume can be in 4 different states.
+Normal, write locked, read-only and protected.
+When in normal state both read and write access is allowed.
+When write locked, then read access is allowed, but writers wait until the volume is unlocked.
+When read-only then no write access is allowed, write access returns an error.
+When protected then no access is allowed, both read and write access returns an error.

+	SET ^$S("VOL",1,"WRITELOCK")=1	;write lock
+	SET ^$S("VOL",1,"READONLY")=1	;read-only
+	SET ^$S("VOL",1,"PROTECTED")=1	;protected

 ### MV1API

 You can connect to a MUMPS environment with the use of the [MV1 connect API](https://github.com/pahihu/mumps/blob/development/mv1api/mv1api.h) using the